Daenecompass/messenger-server/README.md

     * Create a new cluster, using default, 'free tier' options.
     * Once the cluster is created, click `Connect`, create a new user (remember the username and password for later).
     * Choose `Connect Your Application`, then `Standard connection string`.
 Copy everything after the `@`, and save it for later.
+    * Under Security > IP Whitelist, make sure your computer's IP address is listed, or use 'Allow access from anywhere'

 * Clone this repository into a folder on your computer.